Single View Refractive Index Tomography with Neural Fields: Forward: Image Formation Model

-Purely refractive media are translucent and affect incident light rays by curving their paths rather than modifying their intensity.
-Light travels slower through more optically dense material, resulting in the path of a light ray bending, or refracting, towards an increase in optical density.
-The \textit{refractive index} $\eta$ is a scalar used to quantify the optical density of a material relative to a vacuum; in this work, we are interested in volumes characterized by a continuously varying refractive index.
-The exact effect of the refractive index on a ray's position $x$ and direction $v$ are described by Hamilton's equations for ray tracing \cite{ihrke2007eikonal}:
+Purely refractive media are translucent and affect light rays by curving their paths rather than modifying their intensity.
+Light travels more slowly through more optically dense material, causing it to bend towards an increase in optical density.
+The RI $\eta$ is a scalar used to quantify the optical density of a material relative to a vacuum; in natural settings, $\eta \geq 1$ as light cannot exceed its speed in a vacuum.
+In this work, we are interested in volumes with a continuously varying refractive index.
+The effect of a continuously varying RI $\eta$ on a light ray's position $x$ and direction $v$ is described by Hamilton's equations for ray tracing \cite{ihrke2007eikonal}:

-Here the derivatives of the 3D ray position $x$ and direction $v$ are taken with respect to the ray path length $s$, and are described in terms of the refractive field $\eta$ and its gradient $\nabla\eta$.
-Intuitively, the directional derivative of Eq. \eqref{eq:hamilton2} can be understood as an attractive force towards local increases in refractive index.
-Thus an object with higher refractive index than its surroundings can act as a lens focusing nearby rays of light.
-An illustration of this effect is given in Figure \ref{fig:figure2}.
+Here the derivatives of the 3D ray position $x$ and direction $v$ are taken with respect to the ray path length $s$, and are described in terms of the RI $\eta$ and its gradient $\nabla\eta$.
+The directional derivative of Eq. \eqref{eq:hamilton2} can be understood as an attractive force towards local increases in RI.

-Given an initial position and direction $x_0,v_0 \in \mathbb{R}^3$, equations \eqref{eq:hamilton1} and \eqref{eq:hamilton2} describe a first-order initial value problem whose solution $\{(x(S), v(S)), S>0\}$ is a path describing the trajectory of a ray as a function of its path length $S$ :
+Given an initial position and direction $x_0,v_0 \in \mathbb{R}^3$, equations \eqref{eq:hamilton1} and \eqref{eq:hamilton2} describe a first-order initial value problem whose solution $ \Gamma(s) = (x, v)$ is a curve describing the trajectory of a ray as a function of its path length $s$: